Rat Care

 - Hide: give the rats a covered place to sleep or settle.

-- Shelf or ledge: add a route through cage height and break up long drops.
+- Shelf or ledge: add a choice through cage height and break up long drops.

 - Feeding point: keep food easy to find and easy to clean around.